Kajol filmography

 Kajol is an Indian actress who is known for her work in Hindi films.
 She made her screen debut in the 1992 film Bekhudi.
 She was noted for her performance and went on to sign the 1993 commercially successful thriller Baazigar opposite Shah Rukh Khan.
 She starred in the 1994 film Udhaar Ki Zindagi, which earned her critical acclaim.
 This was followed by a role in Yeh Dillagi alongside Akshay Kumar and Saif Ali Khan.
 Kajol featured in five films in 1995.
 She appeared briefly in the thriller Karan Arjun, and played Simran, an NRI in Aditya Chopra’s romance Dilwale Dulhania Le Jayenge, both of which ranked among the highest-grossing Bollywood films of the year, and the success of the latter established her career in Bollywood.
 As of 2021, Dilwale Dulhania Le Jayenge is the longest-running Indian film.
 Also in 1995, she appeared in the box-office flops Hulchul and Gundaraj.
 Her only screen appearance of 1996 was in Bambai Ka Babu, a financial failure.

 In 1997, Kajol featured in the film Minsara Kanavu, her first Tamil feature.
 She played an obsessive lover in the mystery film Gupt (1997), and became the first woman to win the Filmfare Award for Best Performance in a Negative Role.
 Later in 1997, she featured as a poor girl in the romantic film Ishq, a box-office hit.
 In 1998, she played the leading lady in three romantic comedies, which were among the top-grossing Bollywood productions of the year — Pyaar Kiya To Darna Kya, Pyaar To Hona Hi Tha, and Kuch Kuch Hota Hai.
 Also in 1998, she played dual roles in the drama Dushman.
-The following year, she played the mistress of Ajay Devgn's character in Dil Kya Kare and starred in the commercially successful film Hum Aapke Dil Mein Rehte Hain.
+The following year, she played the secret lover of Ajay Devgn's character in Dil Kya Kare and starred in the commercially successful film Hum Aapke Dil Mein Rehte Hain opposite Anil Kapoor.
 Following this, she starred in the films Raju Chacha (2000) and Kuch Khatti Kuch Meethi (2001), both of which performed poorly at the box-office.